cmsmcq/gingersnap/doc/generating-regular-approximations.md

 If you have a more general interest, or just want to see how things work, the examples below may not help much.
 Sorry.
 In any case, take what's here with a grain of salt.
-The library is not finished, and working to improve it is more interesting than document its current state.
+The library is not finished, and working to improve it is more interesting than documenting its current state.
 It's never a good time to write out examples for this section.
 What's here was cobbled together while I was trying to understand the library, coming back to it after months of not using it.
 (Maybe there